Metal-induced gap states: Band-bending at the metal-semiconductor interface

 Band diagram of the band-bending at the interface of (a) a low work function metal and n-type semiconductor, (b) a low work function metal and a p-type semi conductor, (c) a high work function metal and an n-type semi conductor, (d) a high work function metal and a p-type semi conductor.
 (Figure adapted from H. Luth's Solid Surfaces, Interfaces, and Thin Films, p.
 384.)

-As mentioned above, when a metal is deposited onto a semiconductor, even when the metal film as small as a single atomic layer, the Fermi levels of the metal and semiconductor must match.
+As mentioned above, when a metal is deposited onto a semiconductor, even when the metal film is as small as a single atomic layer, the Fermi levels of the metal and semiconductor must match.
 This pins the Fermi level in the semiconductor to a position in the bulk gap.
 Shown to the right is a diagram of band-bending interfaces between two different metals (high and low work functions) and two different semiconductors (n-type and p-type).

 Volker Heine was one of the first to estimate the length of the tail end of metal electron states extending into the semiconductor's energy gap.
 He calculated the variation in surface state energy by matching wavefunctions of a free-electron metal to gapped states in an undoped semiconductor, showing that in most cases the position of the surface state energy is quite stable regardless of the metal used.